Pace Running in Marathon Training

 Pace Running Matters

-If you want to finish a marathon you’ll need to follow these guides and work on pace training ahead of time.
+If you want to finish a marathon you’ll need to work on pace training ahead of time.
 Successfully completing a marathon is all about how efficiently your body is burning fat over carbs for energy.
-Running on feeling, with no pace, in the early stages of a marathon burns through energy stores in the body faster and leaves you with no fuel during the critical final miles of the race.
+Running on feeling in the early stages of a marathon burns through energy stores in the body faster.
+Thus leaving you with no fuel during the critical final miles of the race.

 Aiming for your first marathon event or a seasoned Marathon runner?
 SportCoaching can help improve your times, prevent injuries and structure your training.
 With over 20 years of experience in coaching athletes to multiple events, we can help you reach your goals.